ulysses-camara/ulysses-segmenter/README.md

 - *v1* models were trained using weakly supervised data;
 - *v2* models were trained using active learning from the corresponding *v1* model as base model;
-- *v3* models were built on top of *v2* models and support better state bills and other legislative documents.
+- *v3* models were built on top of *v2* models to support state bills and additional legislative documents.

 | Segmentation Method             | Est. Precision | Est. Recall | Size (MiB) |
 |:---                             |:---            |:---         | :--------- |